 Megalomaniac meaning - Here’s the definition

 Megalomaniacs are people with a narcissistic personality disorder.
-Usually, they exaggerate their achievements and think they’re unique, special or better than others.
+Usually, they exaggerate their achievements and think they’re unique, special, or better than others.
+They often have an inflated sense of self-importance and believe they are destined for greatness, regardless of the reality.

 ➜ But why?

 The psychiatrist Laurent Schmitt explains that megalomaniacs behave in this way after experiencing trauma.
 For example, not having received enough love during childhood contributes to making a person egocentric.
-Indeed, for a megalomaniac, a high self-esteem helps to compensate.
+Indeed, for a megalomaniac, a high self-esteem helps to compensate for feelings of inadequacy or rejection.
+This behavior often masks deep insecurities and unresolved emotional wounds.

 💡 FAQ - What is the definition of a megalomaniac? ▼